Saturday, June 27, 2026

 I had a rather unusual visit to a cemetery last week.
 We were there to offer prayers in memory of my late uncle, and the entire family had gathered for the occasion.

-That's when he appeared — the gravedigger.
+That's when he appeared: the gravedigger.
 Let’s call him Dude Z. To our surprise, he struck up a conversation with all of us, chatting away like an old acquaintance.
-What immediately stood out was how much he knew — not just about the cemetery, but about everyone buried there.
+What immediately stood out was how much he knew: not just about the cemetery, but about everyone buried there.
 Names, family ties, connections across generations... it was like watching a human version of Facebook in action.

 And then, there was his English.
 Flawless.
 With a hint of a British accent.
 Definitely not something you'd expect from a gravedigger deep in the heartlands of South India.
 The contrast was both amusing and oddly impressive.

 We also noticed several cats roaming around.
 My nephew and I tried feeding them whatever snacks we had on hand.
 That’s when Dude Z remarked, “Oh, they have their own snacks and a snacking time!
-There are five of them — they sit around to keep me company while I dig graves.”
+There are five of them.
+They sit around to keep me company while I dig graves.”
 He pointed toward a spot in the distance and added, “You’ll see their special food kept there.”

 He went on to explain how the cats were cared for, with evident pride.
 “I spend a thousand bucks on them!” he declared, his eyes lighting up with a mix of pride and playful swagger.

-My nephew and I exchanged a quick glance — a silent but synchronized “Did he just flex that?” kind of look.
+My nephew and I exchanged a quick glance.
+A silent but synchronized “Did he just flex that?” kind of look.

 Later, we couldn't stop talking about the encounter.
 Dude Z had left an impression.
 He now had two new fans.